verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/proxy_and_reverse_proxy.md

 # Proxy and Reverse Proxy

 1. Proxy makes requests on behalf of a client.
 Any request that goes out of the machine get established through the proxy.
 For example: I want to google.com via my-proxy.com.
+Any request that goes out goes through the proxy.
 2. For google.com, the client is the proxy
 3. Use-cases
    - ISPs use proxies to block unwanted websites.
    - Organizations too use proxies to block unwanted content
    - Caching web content
-   - Anonymitity from the final destination
+   - Anonymitity from the final destination: Google.com knows only the proxy server's IP and not the IP.
    - Logging requests
    - Sidecar proxies used in Microservices and have it take care of networking stuff like upgrading the protocol to HTTP/2 or HTTP/3